 Service Switching Point (SSP)

 The SSP serves as an access point for IN (Intelligent Network) services.
 All IN services calls must first be routed through the PSTN to the “nearest” SSP.
-The SSP identifies the incoming call as an IN service call by analysing the initial digits (comprising the “Service Key”) dialled by the calling subscriber and launches a Transaction Capabilities Application Part (TCAP) query to the SCP after suspending further call processing.
+The SSP identifies the incoming call as an IN service call by analyzing the initial digits (comprising the “Service Key”) dialed by the calling subscriber and launches a Transaction Capabilities Application Part (TCAP) query to the SCP after suspending further call processing.
 When a TCAP response is obtained from the SCP containing advice for further call processing, SSP resumes call processing.